 Along those same lines, start to get comfortable asking for help from family and friends and accepting help when it is offered.
 Understand that your position of parenting multiple children with ADHD is hard and you NEED support.
 Don’t be afraid to ask for help with school pick-ups, help with taking kids to doctor’s appointments, or just a night (or even an hour or two!) to yourself to recharge.
 It is not selfish to take time for you.
 It is important to take care of your own mental health, so you can be better able to find your calm in the day to day chaos.

 We know, we know!
 Routines are incredibly difficult for children (and adults) with ADHD.
-But bear with us for a second: as challenging as it can be to set up routines when you have ADHD, this will save you tons of time and energy in the long run.
+But bear with us for a second: as challenging as it can be to set up routines when you have ADHD, this will save you tons of time and energy in the long run if you’re parenting multiple children with ADHD.
 Think of the most challenging parts of the day… bedtime, mealtimes, transitions when you need to leave the house on time, cleaning up… by being proactive and setting up routines, everyone in the family knows what to do.

 Along these same lines, keep in mind that it’s important to externalize these routines.
 What does that mean?
 Keep them visible with picture schedules, lists, reminders, and timers. (note: use code: TCC to get 5% off on Time Timer purchases!)